Regionalverkehr Bern-Solothurn

+History

 There had been a desire for a direct connection between Solothurn and Bern since the middle of the nineteenth century, only partly satisfied by the opening of a standard gauge line between Solothurn and Burgdorf by the Emmentalbahn in 1876.
 A campaign for a line via Fraubrunnen finally resulted in a concession granted in 1912 for the Elektrische Solothurn-Bern-Bahn (ESB) to build a metre-gauge line between Solothurn and Zollikofen.
 Here it would connect with the Bern-Zollikofen-Bahn, which had been opened in the same year.
 The full line was opened on 9 April 1916, but for the first eight years, passengers were obliged to change trains in Zollikofen.
 Public pressure led to the fusion of the two lines into the Solothurn-Zollikofen-Bahn (SZB) in 1922.

 The town of Worb had been connected to Bern by the Bern-Worb-Bahn (BWB) in 1898, and the Worblentalbahn subsequently connected Worb with the villages of the Worble valley, making a connection with the BZB line at Worblaufen.
 The two lines to Worb fused in 1927 into the Vereinigte Bern-Worb-Bahnen (VBW).
 After a series of working agreements in the 1970s, the SZB and the VWB finally merged into the RBS in November 1984 through a series of mergers.
 94% of RBS shares are owned by federal, cantonal and local authorities.